sunil-fm/FusePyStarter/README.rst

 - `sphinx`_ — For generating structured project documentation.
 - `gh-actions`_ — To automate documentation builds and deployment on every push or pull request, using a CI/CD pipeline.
 - `gh-pages`_ — Deploy documentation or project pages directly from the main branch using Sphinx.
+- `pypi-release`_ — Prepare to publish the package to PyPI.

 Getting Started with uv
 ----------------------------